RelaxItsAryan/desert-runner/README.md

 # 👥 Team Credits

-This game was created by me and @SimplyDilisha during a game jam.
+This game was created by @relaxitsaryan, @simplysdilisha, @ilesh18, @prastut08 during a game jam.
 We collaborated on all aspects of design, development, and deployment of this project.

 # ⭐ Why This Matters